nicolatosh/big-data/README.md

-- [x] Creation of clients and retails using scraping
+- [x] Creation of clients and retail stores using scraping

   > - https://www.esselungaacasa.it/ecommerce/
   > - https://www.punti-vendita.com/esselunga.htm

-- [x] Creation of Inventories for each retail/shop starting from a raw list of products
+- [x] Creation of Inventories for each retail shop starting from a raw list of products

 - [x] Simulation of customers e.g clients with random/configurable `transactions`(products with quantity and price)